West Gardiner Rod & Gun Club, 297 Collins Mills Road, West Gardiner, ME 04345

 the complainant and potential offender.

-The offending member can be expelled or suspended without recourse if three of the
+The offending member will be expelled or suspended without recourse if three of the

 directors present at the hearing vote to take such action.